techsonance-infotech/techsonance-nfc-attendance/NFC_READER_INTEGRATION.md

 ## Overview

 This document provides complete integration instructions for NFC reader hardware to connect with the NFC Attendance System.
-The system supports automatic check-in/check-out when employees tap their NFC cards on registered readers.
+The system uses **a single NFC reader** that automatically handles both check-in and check-out when employees tap their NFC cards.

 ---